SEO marketing for real estate is one of the most effective ways to move the needle for your company or property marketing efforts.

 Detailed Property Descriptions

-Detailed and unique property descriptions are vital.
+Creating a detailed and unique commercial property description is vital.
 These pages have a high chance of ranking well in search, but only if they contain relevant images and videos, and a good amount of text describing the property.

 Use of Images and Videos